-Camera Sling Bags have seen a massive resurgence in popularity recently.
-Everyone from amateurs to professionals seem to be favouring these unique, one-shouldered camera carrying solutions.
+The humble camera sling bag has seen a massive resurgence in popularity recently.
+Everyone from amateurs to professionals seem to be favouring these unique, one-shouldered carrying solutions.

-Maybe it’s due to the fact that more and more photographers are down-sizing their gear with mirrorless camera systems (check out my recommendations here).
+Maybe it’s due to the fact that more and more photographers are down-sizing their gear with mirrorless camera systems that are more compact than ever before.